Back To Top

 A little bit loud

-It makes sense that this curly haircare brand has created a drier specifically with curls in mind.
-They’ve focused their area of innovation on the diffuser, which is the biggest we’ve ever used – or seen.
+It makes sense that this curly haircare brand has created a dryer specifically for curls.
+Curlsmith has focused their area of innovation on the diffuser, which is the biggest we’ve ever used or seen.
 At eight inches, it's practically the size of a dinner plate.
-When you consider most hover at about half that (ghd's is just five), it's a pretty notable USP.
+When you consider that most mass market options are about half that (ghd's is just five, for example), I think this is a pretty noteworthy selling point.

-I used it on my relatively short, shoulder-length hair and I will admit that the diffuser felt a bit necessarily big for me.
-However, if you have long or very thick hair (or both), it will be a huge time saver.
+I used this dryer and diffuser combination to dry my relatively short, shoulder-length hair and I will admit that this attachment felt a bit unnecessarily big for me, personally.
+However, if you have long or very thick hair (or both), it will be a huge time saver – particularly if you've found standard diffusers not to cut it in the past.

-Putting shape and curl definition at the forefront, this dryer uses a lot of hair health-boosting technology, like ionising and ceramic tech to prevent frizz.
-It also comes with a smoothing attachment, should you want to create a sleek finish, as well as a pik attachment for type 4 coils.
-In short, it's a brilliant option at a reasonable price point and the best hair dryer for curly hair created by a dedicated curl brand.
+Putting shape and curl definition at the forefront, this dryer has incorporated a lot of hair health-boosting technology, like ionising and ceramic tech, to prevent frizz.
+It also comes with a smoothing attachment, should you want to dry with a sleeker finish, as well as a pik attachment for type 4 coils.
+My overall verdict?
+It's a brilliant option, sits at a reasonable price point and is the best hair dryer for curly hair created by a dedicated curl brand.

 Best salon-style hair for curly hair